-The interests of the Participating Preferred Trust Unitholders in the Trust will be divided into an unlimited number of Participating Preferred Trust Units, of which a total of 142,562.50 Participating Preferred Trust Units are currently outstanding and a maximum of 208,355 additional Participating Preferred Trust Units (including 56,601 Participating Preferred Trust Units which may be issued in connection with the exercise of the Over-Subscription Option) which may be issued pursuant to the Offering.
+The interests of the Participating Preferred Trust Unitholders in the Trust will be divided into an unlimited number of Participating Preferred Trust Units, of which one Participating Preferred Trust Unit is currently outstanding and a maximum of 352,314 additional Participating Preferred Trust Units (including 91,341 Participating Preferred Trust Units which may be issued in connection with the exercise of the Over-Subscription Option) and a minimum of 5,000 Participating Preferred Trust Units which may be issued pursuant to the Offering.
 Each issued and outstanding Participating Preferred Trust Unit of a Class shall be equal to each other Participating Preferred Trust Unit of that Class with respect to all rights, benefits, obligations and limitations provided for in the Declaration of Trust and all other matters, including the right to distributions from the Trust and no Participating Preferred Trust Unit of a Class shall have any preference, priority or right in any circumstances over any other Participating Preferred Trust Unit of that Class.
 The Trust will not create any class of Units that has a preference to the Participating Preferred Trust Units over the distribution of Distributable Cash or entitlement to assets on disposition or dissolution.